Indian Style Lamb or Goat Ribs (Tabak Maaz)

 Spices

-• Lightly toast the toast the ingredients for the spice blend, then roughly crush in a mortar and pestle, or by pulsing in a spice grinder.
-Just break the spices up a bit to release their aroma—don’t make them into powder.
+• Lightly toast the toast the ingredients for the spice blend, then roughly crush in a mortar and pestle or spice grinder.
 Combine the spices, onion, garlic, ginger, bay leaves and salt with the water in a soup pot, bring to a simmer, then turn off the heat and cool.

 Marinating the ribs

 • Add the ribs and milk to the liquid and refrigerate overnight (optional).
-If, for some reason, the ribs aren’t barely covered with liquid, add a little extra water to barely cover them.
+Add a little extra water to barely cover the ribs if needed.

 • Bring the ribs to a simmer, turn the heat to low, and cook for an hour on the lowest heat possible.
 Do not allow the ribs to boil or they could fall apart.

-• Remove the ribs and dry very well.
+• Remove the ribs and pat dry.
 From here the ribs can be prepared days ahead of time.

 Browning and serving